Frequently Asked Questions – Eligibility

 - To be eligible to teach in our Florida partner schools, you must have a bachelor’s degree to teach special education or 18 credits in one of these concentration areas: English, history, math, or science.

-- To be eligible to teach in our California, New York, or Pennsylvania partner schools, you must have a bachelor's degree and 30 credits in one of these concentration areas: English, math, science, or social studies.
+- To be eligible to teach in our California, or New York partner schools, you must have a bachelor’s degree and 30 credits in one of these concentration areas: English, math, science, or social studies.